 A: The election of directors (Proposal 1) is considered a non-routine matter under applicable rules.
-As a result, a broker or other nominee may not vote without instructions on this matter, so there may be broker non-votes on Proposal 1.
+As a result, a broker or other nominee may not vote without instructions on this matter, so there may be broker non-votes in connection with Proposal 1.

 The ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm (Proposal 2) is considered a routine matter under applicable rules.
-A broker or other nominee may generally vote without instructions on this matter, so there cannot be any broker non-votes in connection with Proposal 2.
+A bank, broker or other nominee may generally vote without instructions on this matter, so we do not expect any broker non-votes in connection with Proposal 2.